CSE116: Computer Science 2

 • During lab interviews you will have a 10-minute interview with a TA.
 The TA may ask any questions they deem appropriate in order to assess that you can explain the relevant concept.
 The TA will submit a summary of your answers that will be reviewed by the course staff.

-• As with the lab quizzes, the interviews are graded on a pass/fail basis.
+• The interviews are graded on a pass/fail basis.
 After human review of your answers, it will be decided whether or not you completed the explain portion of the learning objective through your interview performance.
-If you complete the interview during the first chance lab, you do not have to interview again during the second chance lab.
+If you complete the interview during the 1st chance lab, you do not have to interview again during the 2nd chance lab.

 • Your interviewing TA does not make decisions for learning objective completion.
 Do not pressure your TA into marking you for completion.
 Likewise, your TA cannot tell you during the interview whether or not you passed since they will not know.
 The course staff will weigh all evidence while reviewing the reports from all TAs and efforts will be made to neutralize the variance between TAs (i.e. Your completion of learning objectives should not be affected by which TA you were assigned for an interview).